pradhyumpatel/Shower-Time-Application/reports/sprint-01/template.md

 Screen 3: Upon login, the user is taken directly to the timer.

 Acceptance criteria: Given valid login credentials, when an existing user clicks the "Sign In" button, they should be taken directly to the shower timer.

+Initiative 2: Anonymous User Log in

+As an anonymous guest user, I want to forego logging in so that I may use the shower timer.

 ## Project Manager Report